aws/copilot-cli/site/content/docs/developing/addons/workload.en.md

 For other types of addons, you can add your own custom CloudFormation templates:

-1. Store the custom templates in your workspace under `copilot/<workload>/addons` directory.
+1. You can store the custom templates in your workspace under `copilot/<workload>/addons` directory.
-3. Run `copilot [svc/job] deploy` to deploy your workload, along with your addons.
+2. When running `copilot [svc/job] deploy`, the custom addons template will be deployed along with your workload stack.

 ???- note "Sample workspace layout with workload addons"